Driver arrested in crash into LA County sheriff's recruits

-LOS ANGELES (AP) — Authorities have arrested a 22-year-old driver on suspicion of attempted murder for allegedly plowing his vehicle into Los Angeles County sheriff’s academy recruits on a training run, injuring more than two dozen people.
+LOS ANGELES (AP) — Authorities have arrested a 22-year-old driver on suspicion of attempted murder after he veered into the wrong lane and struck dozens of Los Angeles County sheriff’s academy recruits running in formation.

-While Gutierrez has not been formally charged with a crime, prosecutors can only file a charge of attempted murder if they believe he intended to kill the runners, a criminal defense lawyer said.

-Authorities have said that a man driving an SUV early Wednesday veered onto the wrong side of the road in suburban Whittier, crashing into recruits on a morning run.
+Authorities identified Gutierrez as the driver of an SUV that veered onto the wrong side of the road early Wednesday in suburban Whittier, striking 25 recruits on a morning run.
 Five of them were critically injured.
+Two recruits remained in critical condition Thursday afternoon, according to the sheriff’s department.

+It will be up to the district attorney to decide whether Gutierrez will be charged and for what offense.
+Gutierrez could not be reached for comment and it was unclear if he has a lawyer.
+Gutierrez is being held without bail and is scheduled to appear in court on Friday, online jail records show.

+Ambrosio E. Rodriguez, a defense attorney who previously worked as a prosecutor in nearby Riverside County, said prosecutors would need to prove Gutierrez had an intent to kill to be able to file an attempted murder charge.

 The scene after the crash was chaotic, and authorities said it looked like an airplane wreck.
 Deputies got help from a nearby county fire station and immediately transported some of the most badly injured directly to hospitals.